-Over the summer we visited Tyntesfield, a National Trust site on our way home from a break in Somerset.
+As a family we are always looking for new days out and as there are so many National Trust sites across the country it seemed to tick all the boxes.
+Over the summer we visited Tyntesfield National Trust on our way home from a break in Somerset.
 At the time we made the on the spot decision to sign up to National Trust membership and we have never looked back.

 The National Trust is now the first thing we think of when looking for a day out.
 The membership means we can go there for just an hour or spend the whole day there.
 We can take a picnic and have a ‘free’ day out with only the cost of the membership and it’s perfect for any family on a budget who still want to get out and do things.